KevinMaddox/yogurtgallery/README.md

 # YogurtGallery
-YogurtGallery is a responsive JavaScript web gallery.
+YogurtGallery is a responsive JavaScript web image gallery.
+It provides an easy setup for creating both fixed and fluid galleries.
+Supported filetypes are JPG/JPEG, PNG, GIF, BMP, and WEBP.
+## Installation
-## Overview
+### Overview
 YogurtGallery has three main components you'll need to address during installation:
 1. A flat-file database for the image catalogue.
 2. A folder with image thumbnails for use in the gallery items.